CreativePixels001/pixel-logistics-wms/PHASE_11B_COMPLETE.md

 ## Executive Summary

-Phase 11B successfully delivers **offline-first capabilities** and **push notification infrastructure** to the DLT WMS Progressive Web App.
+Phase 11B successfully delivers **offline-first capabilities** and **push notification infrastructure** to the Pixel Logistics WMS Progressive Web App.
 This phase transforms the WMS into a truly mobile-ready, production-grade application that works seamlessly even without internet connectivity.

 ### Key Achievements